+Is No Smoking Day still important, Yes!
 Encouraging employees to quit smoking is the biggest single thing organisations could do to improve their employee’s health, but the habit is also one of the hardest things to give up.
-10 million people in the UK still smoke, and around 100,000 smokers each year die from smoking-related causes.

-No Smoking Day is the 33rd annual big push from the British Heart Foundation to get those who want to quit a shove in the right direction, and set them on the road to becoming ‘Proud Quitters’.
+No Smoking Day is the 13th March 2019 an annual big push from the British Heart Foundation to get those who want to quit a shove in the right direction, and set them on the road to becoming ‘Proud Quitters’.

 Smoking is the most preventable cause of cancer and disease, and someone in our lives being touched by this would have affected most of us.
 Having the right guidance and tools in becoming smoke free are critical in helping to reduce the amount of people currently smoking.